-An industry thriving on encouraging demand for gruesome potions, decorations and amulets is the last thing wild tigers need.
-Tiger poaching, conflict with people over shared resources, degraded habitat from large scale developments, loss of prey due to poaching…these have all led to a situation where 60% of the world’s few wild tigers persist in just one country (India), which as the largest source of wild tigers to the nearest source of demand, faces an acute and ongoing poaching threat.
+An industry that thrives on encouraging demand for gruesome potions, decorations and amulets is the last thing wild tigers need.
+Tiger poaching, conflict with people over shared resources, degraded habitat from large scale developments, loss of prey due to poaching have led to a situation where 60% of the world’s wild tigers persist in just one country, India.
+It means India, as the largest source of wild tigers to the nearest source of demand, China, faces an acute and ongoing poaching threat.

-Many countries with wild tiger populations are devoting considerable resources to address falling tiger numbers, or to increase their populations, but all these efforts will continue to be undermined, and wild tigers will continue to be threatened, so long as tiger faming exists.
+Many countries with wild tiger populations are devoting considerable resources to addressing falling tiger numbers, or to increase their populations, but all these efforts will continue to be undermined, and wild tigers will continue to be threatened, so long as tiger faming exists.